OpenVoiceOS/ovos-technical-manual/docs/speech_service.md

 To add a new hotword add its configuration under "hotwords" section.

 By default, all hotwords are disabled unless you set `"active": true`.

 Under the `"listener"` setting a main wake word and stand up word are defined, those will be automatically enabled unless you set `"active": false`.

 Users are expected to **only change** `listener.wake_word` if using a single wake word, setting `"active": true` is only intended for **extra** hotwords

+hotword definitions can also include a `"fallback_ww"`, this indicates an alternative hotword config to load in case the original failed to load for any reason

 ```javascript
 "listener": {